 - WPTA Debt Policy Certification Program – Includes sample debt policy template developed for smaller jurisdictions in Washington State

 City Debt Policies

 - Ellensburg Debt Policy (2010)

-- Kirkland Debt Management Policy (2010) - Certified by APTUSC
+- Kirkland Debt Management Policy (2020) – Written in accordance with APTUSC guidelines

 - Monroe Debt Policy (2018)